Have you had to overcome obstacles to implementing student centered learning techniques?

 Some teachers/instructor believe that student centered approach or

 project-based instruction (in our case) do not require planning.
-I found
+I

-that planning and helping students to learn how to be organized is one of
+that planning and helping students to learn how to be organized is

 the most important things in implementing effectively project-based